Lupus and Menopause: What Will Happen Next?

 Is Hormone Replacement Therapy Possible for Lupus Patients?

 You may have heard that women can ease the symptoms of menopause by taking prescribed hormone preplacement.
 I was prescribed progesterone to help with heavy periods and mid-cycle bleeding due to fibroids in my uterus.
 Progesterone is a hormone, so I worried if it would have an impact on my lupus.

 Studies vary as to whether women should take hormone replacement therapy — whether the benefits outweigh the risks of increased cardiovascular issues and deep venous thrombosis that can sometimes be triggered.
 But, these same studies conclude that HRT is generally safe and does not increase the incidence rate of lupus flares.

 Disease activity is mild during the peri- and postmenopausal period, and the real threat of menopause hormonal therapy in women with SLE is the risk of developing thrombosis, not the effect on disease activity.
 In selected patients, menopause hormonal therapy may be of great benefit in women with SLE.
 However, use of menopause hormonal therapy should be consistent with treatment goals, benefits and risks for the individual woman.

 I have battled lupus and fibromyalgia for many years.
 I most recently have been diagnosed with Sjögren’s disease and Hashimoto’s thyroiditis.

-I worry about very new medication I must take and how it will affect the other medications and diseases.
-I worry about catching the flu and it will trigger a lupus flare that lasts for months.
+I worry about new medication I must take and how it will affect the other medication and diseases.
+I worry about catching the flu, in case it triggers a lupus flare that lasts for months.

 But, it appears I can worry a little less about the onset of menopause.
 I actually hold a little hope that maybe it will ease some of my flares and let me enjoy life more.